 - Students will be able to communicate effectively in writing in Italian;

-- Students will be able to express knowledge of Italian culture and society orally at intermediate level according to ACTFL Standard scale;
+- Students will be able to express knowledge of Italian culture and society orally at the intermediate level according to the ACTFL Standard scale;

 - Students will be able to summarize, understand and interpret written texts in a variety of genres and topics.

 For information about the Foreign Language Placement Assessment, go to: http://arhu.umd.edu/undergraduate/flpa/.

 Prerequisites: Successful completion of Italian language through intermediate level (ITAL203 or equivalent)